Miss Outdoors Pageant Rules

 - Both the “Contestant Release and Indemnity Form and Release for Medical Information” form must be signed, notarized and returned with the application.

 - Entry must be postmarked by deadline, date or hand delivered to a pageant committee member only by midnight of deadline date.
-Refer to cover sheet for this date.
+Deadline is February 1, 2020.
 Electronic copies will not be accepted.

 - Contestant must attend both the tea and rehearsal and stay for the duration of both events.
 Contestant Tea will be held February 16, 2020.
 Time & location will be announced to contestants.
 Rehearsal will be held February 25, 2020.
 Time & location will be announced to contestants.

 - If the winner becomes pregnant or marries during her reign, she relinquishes her title and all prizes with the exception of the scholarship.

 - During her reign, Miss Outdoors is required to attend functions and participate in events designated by The National Outdoor Foundation.
-The tentative schedule is attached.
+A tentative schedule will be provided.
 Any other representation of the Outdoor Show requires prior approval by the committee.